Miscarriage Treatment / Early Pregnancy Loss Care (EPL)

 - Confidential treatment: We understand that some patients prefer that their private physician not know about a pregnancy at all

 - Physicians and genetic counselors all over the metro Detroit area and beyond refer their patients to NFP

 If you know you are having an Early Pregnancy Loss, you are not required to receive the State Mandated abortion information before scheduling an appointment with us.

 You might wonder why a reproductive health care center that specializes in abortion care would also offer care for EPL.
 The answer is simple: We are dedicated to helping women and their families in all areas of reproductive health care.
 Many of our patients have asked us specifically to provide EPL because they appreciate the way we treat and care for them.
 We are proud to be able to offer Early Pregnancy Loss care to women who know they are experiencing a loss and those who find out when they come to the clinic.

 The Northland standard of care is focused on you, with the gentleness, expertise and personal respect you deserve.
 All of us – our physicians, medical practitioners and our full team of caring, dedicated staff members – are skilled, compassionate professionals who treat you kindly, offering the most advanced and highest quality techniques of care.
 Our staff and physicians are experienced in working with women during this time and are dedicated to not only providing the best medical care, but also to honoring the loss you and your family are experiencing.
 We are committed to ensuring that you receive the emotional support you may need and deserve.

 We would like you to know and understand that many of the patients in our office may be here for abortion care.
+Good women make different choices at different times in their lives, depending on their circumstances.
 If you have strong, negative feelings against abortion and being in our office with women choosing abortion, Northland Family Planning may not be the right place for your care.
 We understand that, we judge no one, and are happy to refer you elsewhere.